Slovjak movement: Attempts to save

-During the Czech occupation of Upper Hungary, the use of the Slovjak language was banned.
+In interwar Czechoslovakia, the use of Slovjak language declined.
 Due to being denied the slightest autonomy, most of their intellectuals (many being of Hungarian descent) were at this time Hungarophiles.
 Their leader, Viktor Dvorčák founded the Eastern Slovak National Council at Prešov (Eperjes) in 1918, which demanded independence for the Slovjak-speaking territory.
 On 11 December, he proclaimed the Eastern Slovak Republic at Košice (Kassa) with the capital of Prešov, to be a cultural autonomy in Hungary with an independent council.
 Dvorčák sent a memorandum to Oszkár Jászi, Hungarian Minister for National Minorities, explaining that the Slovjaks are ethnically, linguistically, culturally and geographically differing from Slovaks.
 He requested Hungary to recognize the new state, not intervene in its land reform, let the majority of local schools be under their jurisdiction and ensure the rights of all minorities.
 He also asked for the creation of a Slovak section in the ministry and the arrangement him to be represent of the Slovak nation.
-The Hungarian National Council didn't accept the memorandum with the reason that this matter can't be discussed until the upcoming peace conference consents.
+The Hungarian National Council didn't accept the memorandum with the reason that this matter cannot be discussed until the upcoming peace conference consents.

 The Czech leadership found Dvorčák's ideas outrageous, and Karel Kramář blamed the Hungarians for starting the movement.
 Karol Bulissa, charge d'affaires of the Slovjak movement in Budapest tried to prove this was untrue, and even sent telegraph to Woodrow Wilson through Fernand Vix, though in America, he didn't find support.
 As the Czechoslovaks approached Košice, the Slovak People's Republic began forming the so-called Slovak National Guard to defend the city.
 This was cut short by the quick arrival of the Czechoslovak army, which is why Dvorčák decided to take the train to Budapest as his people's republic disintegrated.
 Many of his associates followed him, many retired and many adopted the views of Czechoslovakism.
 After the communist takeover, he fled to Poland and criticized the establishment of the Slovak Soviet Republic.
 After the restoration of order, he moved back to Budapest.
 Publishing under the name Dvortsák Győző, (Note: Győző is the Magyarized form of the name Victor (Viktor)) he wrote papers supporting Hungarian revision.